tidalcycles/tidalcycles.github.io/community.md

 category: community
 ---

+## TidalCycles q&a, forum and chat

+If you have questions about using or installing Tidal, then the [Ask TidalCycles](http://ask.tidalcycles.org/) q&a website is a good first port of call.

+For live discussion and chat, there's an active `#tidal` channel (and also a `#tidal-innards` channel for those interested in meddling with tidal's internals) on the [TOPLAP slack](http://toplap.org/toplap-on-slack/).
+You can also chat with people using other live coding environments there on the `#general` and other channels.

+For in-depth discussion about TidalCycles, the official forum is at [lurk.org/groups/tidal](http://lurk.org/groups/tidal/), which is accessible both as a web forum and over email.

+## Antisocial

+Twitter: [@tidalcycles](https://twitter.com/tidalcycles)

 ## Github

 The source for [Tidal](https://github.com/tidalcycles/Tidal), [SuperDirt](https://github.com/musikinformatik/SuperDirt), [Dirt](https://github.com/tidalcycles/Dirt) and [this website](https://github.com/tidalcycles/tidalcycles.github.io) is accessible at [github.com/tidalcycles](https://github.com/tidalcycles/).

-## Tidal forum

-The official web forum is at [lurk.org/groups/tidal](http://lurk.org/groups/tidal/)

-For live discussion and chat, there's an active `tidal` channel (and also a `tidal-innards` channel for those interested in meddling with tidal's internals) on the [TOPLAP slack](http://toplap.org/toplap-on-slack/).

-## Antisocial

-Twitter: [@tidalcycles](https://twitter.com/tidalcycles)

 ## Live coding